V4Fire/Client/src/form/b-form/README.md

 ## Why another component?

-* The native form API is based on simple URL-s and HTTP methods, but it's a low-level approach.
+* The native form API is based on simple URLs and HTTP methods, but it's a low-level approach.
   Opposite, `bForm` uses data providers to submit data.

 * `<form>` works with tags; `bForm` works with `iInput/bButton` components.